 Hitsuji Japanese is a podcast that started back in June 2021, created by a Japanese teacher named Luna-sensei.
 So far, Luna-sensei has released dozens of podcasts, all in Japanese.
 Because the focus is on intermediate to advanced learners, the episodes fall into one of two different categories, according to your JLPT level — N4-N3 or N2-N1.
 It's easy to tell which podcasts target which levels, because it's always listed at the end of the episode title.

 The topics of Hitsuji Japanese podcasts range from ways of studying Japanese to daily life and culture in Japan.
 Most episodes are a little under ten minutes long.
 They also have transcripts in Japanese, which you can view while listening or re-listening to the podcast episodes.
 If you're looking for some extra listening practice, this may be for you.

 Shiro Neko Japanese

-The lessons are very visual and seem to follow the curriculum laid out in Genki 1.
+Many of the lessons follow the curriculum laid out in Genki 1.
 If you are using Genki 1 for learning Japanese, this channel would be an excellent supplement.
-Each video contains a dialogue along with a breakdown of phrases and grammar.
-However, the most useful part appears to be the "Practice" and "Takeaway" sections found in some of the uploads (each video is separated into sections on YouTube).
-Here, viewers have an opportunity to practice what was taught in the lesson as well as answer content-related questions — similar to "Can Do's."
-The narration is done by a Japanese woman and can be heard clearly.
-While the overall speaking quality is not that bad, some viewers may find it boring or lacking emotion.
-Aside from this, romaji is used everywhere, so even learners without any hiragana knowledge can participate as well.
+Each video contains a dialogue (sometimes original, sometimes from Genki), along with a breakdown of phrases and grammar.
+However, perhaps the most useful parts are the designated "Practice" and "Takeaway" sections found in some uploads.
+Here, you have an opportunity to practice what was taught in the lesson as well as answer content-related questions.

 Takashi's Japanese Dictionary (Takashionary)